-- Little stars pre-school does not allow the use of personal cameras, mobile phones and recording devices by staff, students or volunteers whilst on duty. - Any member of staff who does not comply with this will be dealt with in line with the settings grievance and disciplinary procedures. - Children will only be photographed with parental consent has been obtained, for use in learning journeys and website. - Parents and visitors are informed that the use of mobile phones within Little stars is not allowed and a poster is displayed on the front door entrance.
+- Little stars pre-school does not allow the use of personal cameras, mobile phones and recording devices by staff, students or volunteers whilst on duty except the Room Leader and Manager when uploading on FaceBook. - Any member of staff who does not comply with this will be dealt with in line with the settings grievance and disciplinary procedures. - Children will only be photographed with parental consent has been obtained, for use in learning journeys and website. - Parents and visitors are informed that the use of mobile phones within Little stars is not allowed and a poster is displayed on the front door entrance.
 Anyone seen using their mobile phone will immediately be challenged by a member of staff who will ask them to terminate the use and if necessary, escort them off the premises where they can use their phone safely.

-Date:14/08/2020
+Date:17/08/2023